Installing ONLYOFFICE Workspace Community using the provided script

 Running ONLYOFFICE Workspace Community installation without ONLYOFFICE Mail

-In case you do not want to install ONLYOFFICE Mail just now, you can skip its installation.
+If you do not wish to install ONLYOFFICE Mail at this stage, you can skip its installation.
 To do that, run the following command:

 bash workspace-install.sh -ims false